mszyszko-uw/vasp-processing/toolkit/Preprocessing/README.md

 ## ⚠️ Notes

 - Ensure **POSCAR** is always present.
-- If **POTCAR** is missing, the toolkit will attempt to generate it from recommended pseudopotentials.
+- If **POTCAR** is missing, the toolkit will attempt to generate it from recommended pseudopotentials, but the path to the folder containing all VASP PBE pseudopotentials is required.
 - **CHGCAR** is required only for NSCF runs (band structure/DOS).
 - Missing files are handled with fallbacks where possible.
-- For band structure calculations a **KPOINTS** file containing a path should be present in the previous directory or K_PATH variable in **input.py** need to be specified
+- For band structure calculations a **KPOINTS** file containing a path should be present in the previous directory or K_PATH variable in **input.py** need to be specified.